Connect with others who understand.

 • FreeStyle Lite

-A more recent study of over 200 Accu-Chek Performa meters found that 100 percent met international accuracy standards.
+A more recent study of over 200 Accu-Chek Performa meters found that 100 percent of the devices met international accuracy standards.
 In another study of real-world use, FreeStyle Libre sensors, which are worn on the body, were slightly less accurate than standard finger-stick glucose testing at extremely high or low blood sugar levels.

 The Takeaway

 Both Accu-Chek and FreeStyle offer meters that provide accurate results, especially at normal blood glucose levels.
 However, sensor-based devices may be less reliable when your blood sugar is very high or very low.
-If your CGM or sensor gives you an unusual reading, check it with a traditional finger stick to be safe.
+If your CGM or sensor gives you an unusual reading, check it against a traditional finger stick test to be safe.

 Ease of Use: Which Is More User-Friendly?

-If you’re using your glucometer long term to manage your type 2 diabetes, it’s important to choose one that feels easy and comfortable to use.
+If you’re using your glucometer long-term to manage your type 2 diabetes, it’s important to choose one that feels easy and comfortable to use.

 Accu-Chek Guide is a traditional meter with a straightforward process.
 You place a small blood sample on the edge of a test strip, insert the strip into a lit-up port, and get a quick reading.
 You push a button to eject the used strip.